shivamtrivanshi/CaptureThought-Web-Application/readme.md

 # CaptureThought Web Application

-Hey there, CaptureThought [here](http://www.capturethought.com) is the Web Application where you can create your personal  diary and share your experiences, thoughts and stories with world or you can kept your personal experiences, thoughts and stories as private in your diary.
-Try it now!
+CaptureThought a social network [here](http://www.capturethought.com) where you can create your personal diary online and add your personal experiences, thoughts and stories...
+You can share your stories or you can kept as private in your personal diary.
+Login and try it now!

 #### **Visit Now!:**
 [http://www.capturethought.com](http://www.capturethought.com)

+* Create Your Diary
+* Add Your Stores Into Your Diary
+* Make Private or Public Stores